balladeer/effective-enigma/nyc_midnight/challenge-100-word-2022-round2.md

 R: I look at their hands, their hair, their skin.
 I am free to leave this body behind.
 This vessel keeping me safe from the consuming void.

 ## Draft: Staying Put

+He tells me not to worry, that the feelings are not real.